Four thousand run from the bulls in Virginia event

 PETERSBURG, Virginia (Reuters) - About 4,000 people - dressed in everything from thongs to superhero costumes - dodged 1,000-pound bulls as they sprinted down a quarter-mile dirt track on Saturday in rural Virginia’s version of the running of the bulls in Pamplona, Spain.

-It was the first event of what promoters say will be a nationwide, 10-city bull-running tour modeled on the annual Pamplona event.
+It was the first event of what promoters say will be a national, 10-city bull-running tour modeled on the annual Pamplona event.

-“I just didn’t want to die, to get trampled by bulls and die,” said Cat Brown, 22, who works in engineering and traveled from New York City for the run.

 “It was a rush ... a shot of adrenalin,” she said.

-Brown had such a thrill dodging bulls and watching them race by at break-neck speed that she paid $30 to run again in the afternoon.
+Jones had such a thrill dodging bulls and watching them race by at breakneck speed that she paid $30 to run again in the afternoon.

 The first six runs were conducted with about 500 runners each, chased by 12 bulls, and the last run featured 24 bulls chasing about 700 runners.